Summer Institute (SI)

 - In addition to the coursework, SI participants are given the opportunity to experience life on a college campus, listen to successful American Indian health professionals, learn more about various health careers, participate in educational field trips, and meet other American Indian students from across the United States.

-- Sixty students are selected each year to participate in SI.
+- Up to 60 students are selected each year to participate in SI.
 Supervision is provided on a 24-hour-a-day basis for the entire six-week period.
 All educational expenses (i.e., room and board, transportation) are paid by the program with funds from our Indian Health Service grant.

-- Documentation of tribal enrollment and/or descendency from a federally recognized tribe
+3. Documentation of tribal enrollment and/or descendancy from a federally recognized tribe.